-In order to support your Board, please sign, date and mail the enclosed proxy card to vote FOR the election of the five director nominees nominated by your Board, FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, FOR approval of the amendment to our long-term equity incentive plan, and FOR the approval of the compensation of our named executive officers.
+In order to support your Board, please sign, date and mail the enclosed proxy card to vote FOR the election of the five director nominees nominated by your Board, FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, FOR the approval of our amended and restated long-term incentive plan, and FOR the approval of the compensation of our named executive officers.
 You may also vote over the Internet using the Internet address on the proxy card or by telephone using the toll-free number on the proxy card.
-If your shares are held in "street name", you should follow the instructions on your voting instruction card and provide specific instructions to your broker to vote as described above.
+If your shares are held in "street name", you should follow the instructions on your voting instruction card to provide specific instructions to your bank or broker to vote as described above.